 1 Co 13:10 when yet comes the perfect, the by part shall cease.

 1 Co 13:11 When I was a child, I spoke as a child, thought as a child, reasoned as a child; when I became a man, I ceased these of the child.

 1 Co 13:12 We see therefore now through a mirror by a riddle, then yet face to face; now I know by part, then yet I shall recognize even as also I am recognized.

-Virtue: Religious, moral, social, cultural and civic quality, character, disposition, habit, custom, or strength of soul; fruit of the spirit, a figure of speech referring to virtue, part of God’s design of man’s creation, as part of the image of God in man, to then be provided and increased by man from an ongoing, prayerful relationship with God.
-See the apostles reminders above to memorize, meditate on, pray about, have, practice, do, increase continually, and proclaim the virtues of God in Christ.
+Religious, moral, social, cultural and civic quality, feeling, motive, character, disposition, skill, habit, custom, strength of soul; fruit of the spirit, a figure of speech referring to virtue, part of God’s design and provision of man’s creation, as part of the image of God in man, to then be increased by man with practice in an ongoing personal, thoughtful, prayerful relationship with God.

 Virtue and Freedom

-Prevention is ideal for bad habits, addictions, and their consequences such as prison, homelessness, and early death.
-Yet wisdom is offered in Scripture as essential for both prevention and recovery.
-The fundamental freedom of man to choose or refrain from choosing an action is implied, taught, pictured, and assumed everywhere in Scripture.
-Freedom should be recognized as integral in the image of God in which man is created, necessary for moral accountability, both before and after the fall.
-Upon man’s repeated choices in response to divine illumination then, Jn 1:9, his God-given virtue can be increased to regain and heighten impaired freedom.
-Ga 5:1 Scripture focuses upon our increasing specific virtues as discipline for daily living, lifelong.
-See above 2 Pe 1:3-15.
+Prevention is ideal for bad habits, addictions, and their consequences such as prison, homelessness, early death, etc. Yet wisdom is offered in Scripture for both prevention and recovery.
+The fundamental freedom of man to choose or refrain from choosing an action is assumed, implied, taught, and pictured everywhere in creation and Scripture.
+This freedom is rightly known to be integral in the image of God in which man is created, necessary for moral accountability, both before and after the fall.
+Upon man’s repeated choices in response to repeated divine illumination then, Jn 1:9, man can increase virtue to regain and heighten fundamental though impaired freedom.
+Ga 5:1 Scripture focuses upon our working to consciously increase specific virtues as daily, lifelong discipline in progressive sanctification, that is, holiness, becoming like Christ, being perfected in love, see especially 2 Pe 1:3-15.